Bradwave/gabor/README.md

-# An Implementation of the Gabor Transform, Spec
+# A Gabor Transform Implementation

 This simple implementation of the Gabor transform (or short time Fourier transform, STFT) allows a musical signal to be analyzed via its spectrogram.
 Moreover, it is possibile to use two windows to analyze the signal.